Print / View Finding Aid as Single Page

 union of telephone industry workers is now one of the largest unions in the United

 States with an active public employees department.
-This archive documents the unionization
+This collection documents the unionization

 of telephone workers beginning shortly after the First World War.
 It includes records